 A low turnout is frowned upon regardless of whether the event is hosted online or offline.
-This would mean that the audience that did turn up would question the authenticity and quality of the event and could even ask for a refund (worst case scenario).
-This usually happens when an event is hurriedly organized with little or no planning at all.
+It would mean that the audience that did turn up would question the authenticity and quality of the event and could even ask for a refund (worst case scenario).
+It usually happens when an event is hurriedly organized with little or no planning at all.
 In this case, your speakers or presenters are let down as well, as they may not partner with you for future events.

-Have a well thought out budget for your paid promotions, and always follow up.
+Have a well-thought-out budget for your paid promotions, and always follow up.
 Send notifications and reminders to those who showed interest in your posts as well as to those who signed up.
 Keep them informed and engaged, and ensure a good audience at your event.

 The two sides of a virtual event are sounds and visuals.
 We’ve already covered the importance of a good mic and camera, but what about the other visuals, the presentations?

 Flashy colors and text-heavy presentations are an eyesore.
 A speaker’s presentations speak a lot about their expertise as well as your quality as an event organizer.
-Not just that, long drawn out presentations bore the audience.
+Not just that, long drawn-out presentations bore the audience.
 If they wanted to go through PPTs, they would have chosen to go to SlideShare.

 Get a graphic designer to design the presentations for your speakers, or use Beautiful.AI to build your professional content.
 Keep it classy with minimal text, a maximum of 4 lines per page.
 Pictorial representation of your data/content is what your presentation should have instead of text alone.

 Stick to color schemes and follow it in the presentations being prepared for all your speakers.
 In short, create a template that will keep the audience from second-guessing their participation in the event.